 Questions don’t need any campaign to publicize their upside.
 You ask something.
 You find out something, like whether this seat is taken or if this is the end of the line.
 But more than getting information, questions start conversations, which connect people, which gets you more happiness.

-And you might already know this and ask questions to your neighbors or fellow dads, but a common finding is that every conversation feels the same.
+And you might already know this and ask questions to your neighbors or fellow parents, but a common occurrence is that every conversation feels the same.
 Nothing gets deeper, and you’re unsatisfied.
 The reason could be the questions.
 They may be honest and well-intentioned, but they could also be boring, giving the person nowhere to go except a one-word answer.

 So here’s a question: Can you ask better ones?